ILMVS/GildedRose/README.md

 1. Once the sell by date has passed, Quality degrades twice as fast
 2. The Quality of an item is never negative
 3. "Aged Brie" actually increases in Quality the older it gets
-4. The Quality of an item is never more than 50
+4. The Quality of an item is never more than 50 // only if it is legendary
 5. "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
 6. "Backstage passes", like aged brie, increases in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
 7. "Conjured" items degrade in Quality twice as fast as normal items